raksonibs/docker_base_images/README.md

 ### Versioning

-The image is tagged `voxmedia/local-dns:A.B.C`, where `A.B.C` is the image version.
+The image is tagged with `voxmedia/local-dns:A.B.C` and `docker.voxops.net/local-dns:A.B.C`, where `A.B.C` is the image version.
 The image version uses [semantic versioning](https://semver.org).

-### Updating the images

-- Make your changes
-- Bump the version in `VERSION`
-- Jenkins will build and push on merge to master.

 ## Bin scripts